What’s the difference in wrinkle resistance between non-iron and wrinkle-resistant dress shirts?

 The chemical treatment of wrinkle-resistant shirts

-Our wrinkle-resistant treatment gives the fabric improved performance without many of the downsides of the formaldehyde bath.
+Our wrinkle-resistant treatment gives the fabric improved performance without many of the downsides of the formaldehyde residue associated with mass produced non-iron shirts.
 It is a treatment applied by our mills when the fabric is being finished, and is typically a liquid ammonia chemical application.

 What’s the difference in feel between non-iron and wrinkle-resistant shirts?